j0ly/FirstProject/REPORT.md

 1. Log in to the Admin pages, look who have signed up, and click the "home" link.
 2. You are now back at the starting page, which doesn't use SSL.
-3. But with OWASP ZAP you can now see that the session-cookie is still in use (see [README.md](README.md)), which is bad if someone would have the possibility to eavesdrop.
-Copy the session-id!
+3. But with OWASP ZAP you can now see that the session-cookie is still in use (see [README.md](README.md)).
+This is bad if someone would have the possibility to eavesdrop...
+4. Copy the cookie-session-id!
-  * If you were using the Firefox browser for this, restart it before the next step...
+  * And if you were using the Firefox browser for this, restart it before the next step...
 4. Go to the Admin login-page with Firefox, but don’t log in!
 5. Open “Advanced Cookie Manager” and enter the cookie-session-id you captured with OWASP ZAP into the "Value" box (see [README.md](README.md)), replacing the existing one (delete first, then paste).
 Save the change.
 6. Open the Event X start page, click the "Admin" link, and you’re in without entering credentials!